 We are pleased to announce that Skypaths has won “Best Environmental Film” at the Hollywood Women’s Film Festival!
-Event to be held in Los Angeles, USA May 2-7 2019 https://hollywoodwomensfilminstitute.org Advertisements Continue reading Skpaths Wins Best Environmental Film!
+Event to be held in Los Angeles, USA June, 2019 Skypaths to be screened on June 18th. https://hollywoodwomensfilminstitute.org Advertisements Continue reading Skpaths Wins Best Environmental Film!

-Four years in the making – and thousands of kilometers later – from Sweden to Ethiopia, Tanzania, India and Nepal, our passionate pursuit and labor of love will be ready for screens early 2019.
+Four years in the making – and thousands of kilometers later – from Sweden to Ethiopia, Tanzania, India and Nepal, our passionate pursuit and labor of love will be ready for screens in mid 2019.
 Our two-woman team – Natasha Illum Berg and Kire Godal – have almost completed our dream.
-This story started 100 years … Continue reading Skypaths 4 years in the Making!
+This story started 100 … Continue reading Skypaths 4 years in the Making!

 The last expedition following in the footsteps of Bengt Berg, brings Natasha Illum Berg and Kire Godal to West Bengal, India to search for his “unicorn” or the one-horned Indian Rhino.
 Starting off in Kolkata, Natasha explores this amazing urban beehive of human life.
 From Kolkata, the journey to West Bengal’s Torsa River area along … Continue reading India -On the Path of the Unicorn

 Our journey following Natasha’s grandfather, Dr Bengt Berg, brings us to the Himalayas to search for flying dragons – Lammergeier birds or bearded vultures.
 Almost 100 years ago, Bengt made the journey to the Himalayas with his wife – a journey that took many months on foot – to be the first to make discoveries about the … Continue reading Nepal – Looking for dragons